 Invested in Our Community

-Concern for Community is one of the guiding principles of Plumas-Sierra Rural Electric Cooperative and its subsidiary, Plumas-Sierra Telecommunications.
+Concern for Community is one of the guiding principles of Plumas-Sierra Rural Electric Cooperative (PSREC) and its subsidiary, Plumas-Sierra Telecommunications (PST).
 This core principle sets cooperatives across the nation apart from other types of utilities and businesses.

-For the past few months, like so many of you, we’ve had to rise to meet new challenges and strengthen the safety net for our community.
+For the past 2 and a half years, we have had to rise to meet new challenges and strengthen the safety net for our community.
 Our crews have kept the lights on while wildfires raged around us.
-Plumas-Sierra Telecommunications has been working to provide internet to as many homes as possible as children have switched to virtual learning and many are working from home.
+Plumas-Sierra Telecommunications has been working to provide internet to as many homes as possible as many are continuing to work from home.

 While our purpose is to provide safe and reliable energy to you, the members we serve, we have a greater mission: to be a catalyst for good.